SunakazeKun/Syati/README.md

 # Syati
-**Syati** is a coding toolkit for custom code injections in **Super Mario Galaxy 2**.
-It is able to compile code, link to existing functions and structures in the game and load the actual changes ingame.
-It was originally created by **shibbo**.
+**Syati** provides C++ headers and symbols for writing custom code injections in **Super Mario Galaxy 2**.
+With this, you can write code, compile code, link to existing functions and structures in the game and load the actual changes.
+It was originally created by **shibbo**, however, the original repository has been deleted.

 # Requirements
 In order to use this toolkit, you need to prepare some software and skills: